Hifsa-Coder/Milkify-Retailer-Shop-Management-Project-/README.md

 # Milkify-Retailer-Shop-Management-Project-
-Introducing the MiliKeyFile Retailer Shop Management Project, developed during my first semester.
+Introducing the MiliKify Retailer Shop Management Project, developed during my first semester.
 This system is built using C++ with a focus on file handling to manage retail operations efficiently.
 This project marks an important step in my journey toward practical software development and design.